GlobedGD/globed2/docs/launch-args.md

 `crt-fix` - unused in release builds, if you are a developer using Wine and experiencing hangs on launch, you may check `src/platform/os/windows/setup.cpp` for more information.

+`ipv6` - forces use of ipv6 for all connections, in the future ipv4 + ipv6 will be supported but right now only 1 at a time is possible

 ## Debugging (more dev centered)

 `tracing` - enables some extra logging.